 The major theme of the immediately preceding episode is Israel’s faithlessness and subsequent shame (Luke 10:13-24).
 On the one hand, the Jewish towns to which Jesus sends his apostles repudiate their Messiah.
 On the other hand, Jesus claims that Pagan towns like Tyre and Sidon would have received Jesus’ disciples with gratitude had they been given the opportunity (10:13-16).
 Israel is thus put to shame by pagans.

 Likewise, in response to the missionary work of his apostles, Jesus rejoices in God’s decision to disclose the message of the kingdom to “infants,” but to hide it from the “wise and intelligent” (10:21-24).
-Such a statement makes sense in the context of Jesus’ ministry to Israel: Jesus is generally rejected by Israel’s educated class (Pharisees, scribes, priests, lawyers) and accepted by the uneducated and Torah-deficient (sinners, prostitutes, tax-collectors, the sick).
-Israel’s religious elite are thus put to shame by the Jewish sinners coming to repentance in Jesus (cf. Luke 15).
+Such a statement makes sense in the context of Jesus’ ministry to Israel: Jesus is generally rejected by Israel’s educated class (Pharisees, scribes, priests, lawyers) and accepted by the uneducated and Law-deficient (sinners, prostitutes, tax-collectors, the sick).
+Israel’s religious elite are thus put to shame by the Jewish sinners coming to repentance through Jesus (cf. Luke 15).

 This then is the context into which the lawyer enters.
 Jesus has just preached on the humiliation born to Israel and her shepherds, first by pagans and then by sinners.
 The parable of a Samaritan who puts a priest and a Levite to shame carries this theme to its completion.
 It would not be the last time in Luke’s Gospel that a Samaritan put Jews to shame (Luke 17:11-19).